nicolasVr/documentation_v2/docs/Utilisateur/Cashless/12 PointVente.md

 authors: Axel
 ---

-Points of sale represent the physical space(s) in your location where a TiBillet box is installed.
-Once in the interface, you can choose the one that concerns you (Bar, Restaurant, Cashless...).
+Points of sale represent the physical space(s) in your venue where a TiBillet box has been installed.
+Once in the interface, you can choose the one that concerns you (Bar, Restaurant, Membership, Cashless...).
-There you will find the categories and articles assigned to this point of sale.
+You'll find the categories and items assigned to this point of sale.

-Thanks to the primary cards which are requested each time the application is opened, you can restrict access to certain points of sale to the users concerned.
+Thanks to the primary cards that are requested each time the application is opened, you can restrict access to certain points of sale to the users concerned.

 ## Create a new point of sale